laboon/ebook/text/60_combinatorial_testing.md

 6.      "a"    | false      | false     | false
 ```

 Note that we are still checking all pairs.
 Let's check the word/bold pair to verify that that is the case.
-In test 1, we check for the word "a" with bold set to true.
-In test 2, we check the word "a" with bold set to false.
-In test 3 we check the word "bird" with bold set to true, and in test 4 we check the word "bird" with bold set to false.
+In Test 1, we check for the word "a" with bold set to true.
+In Test 2, we check the word "a" with bold set to false.
+In Test 3 we check the word "bird" with bold set to true, and in Test 4 we check the word "bird" with bold set to false.
 What if we're worried that special characters may cause an issue when formatting?
 We'd want to add a third possibility for the word variable, which is certainly allowed even though all of our possibilities so far have used only two possible values:

 ```
         WORD   | BOLD       | ITALIC    | UNDERLINE